 Why Make Stovetop Popcorn?

 Stovetop popcorn is easier than you might think.
-It’s probably also quicker than a reusable microwaveable container because you can make a HUGE amount all at once.
+It’s probably also quicker than a reusable microwaveable container (affiliate link) because you can make a HUGE amount all at once.
 And those instant popcorn bags sort of defeat the purpose of a low-cost, zero-waste, healthy snack.

 Stovetop popcorn can also be made on a camp stove, making it a perfect snack for cottages, camping and backpacking trips.